Cheapest States to Live In 2021 – Top 5 States Where Your Dollar Will Go Further

 - Annual Child Care: $8718

 Big cities, great music, and incredible food.
 Tennessee has so much to offer I may move there myself.
 Home of over 75 colleges and job opportunities within the state are relatively high.
-Residents do not have to pay any income tax and housing is less than $1000 a month.
+Residents do not have to pay any income tax and housing can cost less than $1000 a month.
 If cities are not your thing and you crave the outdoors, then Tennessee has that too.
 Great Smokey National Park spans over 800 square miles and is the most visited national park in the US.
 With low housing costs and strong employment owning your own home may become a reality sooner living in Tennessee.

 Compare personal loan rates here